Biological Sciences

 Doctor of Philosophy (PhD) in Biological Sciences

-In the PhD, students need to pass a thesis of original research in the Biological Sciences field (BIOL 790 PhD Thesis).
+In the PhD, you will complete a thesis of original research in the Biological Sciences field (BIOL790 PhD Thesis).

 Our graduates have gone on to positions as researchers, managers, teachers and technicians; and diverse other careers in agriculture, horticulture, veterinary and medical science, freshwater and marine fisheries, aquaculture, oceanography, entomology, soil biology, and food, brewing, and pharmaceutical industries.